watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    az deployment group create --resource-group {resourceGroup} --template-file azuredeploy.json --parameters azuredeploy.parameters.json
    ```

    This command takes up to 30 to 60 minutes to deploy all lab resources.
-You can continue to the next task to setup Azure DevOps while the deployment runs.
+You can continue to the next task to setup Github while the deployment runs.

 ### Task 7: Create a GitHub repository